 There are many photographers doing amazing work on what some would consider average gear.
 There are just as many photographers creating mediocre work on top of the line cameras.
 It’s not about the gear.
 Focus on learning the craft.

-Doing this one small task each day has made a huge difference in how my day feels especially when I’m feeling overwhelmed.
+Doing this one small task each day has made a huge difference to how my day feels, especially when I’m feeling overwhelmed.

-Boy was I a slow learner with this piece of advice!
+Boy was I a slow learner when it came to this piece of advice!
 I spent the first 20 years of my career photographing things I thought would get me more bookings.
 I rarely did personal projects because “I never had time”.
-It wasn’t until a trip to Italy 10 years ago that I started shooting for fun.
+It wasn’t until a trip to Italy five years ago that I started shooting for fun.

 This was a real game changer for me.
 Having people around me who believed in me and inspired me really changed the way I saw myself as a photographer and gave me the courage to grow and develop my skills and take bigger risks.

 The people who kept telling me to get “a real job” were projecting their own fears and insecurities.

 7. Worry is a misuse of the imagination